House Probes Alleged Unethical Practices in Disbursement of Student Loans

 Mustapha expressed worry that violations of NELFUND guidelines by some institutions might have denied thousands of students their rightful access to loans and undermined the credibility of the loan scheme.

-He was of the option that without robust oversight and enforcement, such violations might continue unchecked, undermining public confidence in the student loan programme.
+He was of the opinion that without robust oversight and enforcement, such violations might continue unchecked, undermining public confidence in the student loan programme.

-ii. also urged NELFUND to report to relevant authorities and sanction any institution found in violation of the Act or Guidelines;
+ii. also urge NELFUND to report to relevant authorities and sanction any institution found in violation of the Act or Guidelines;

 “Mandate all tertiary institutions to immediately refund students who paid their tuition fees before their NELFUND loan disbursement.”